wellyshen/react-cool-dimensions/README.md

 };
 ```

-Option 2, wrap the hook into a component:
+Option 2, wrap the hook into the dynamic component:

 ```js
 import { useState } from "react";